alexlchen/HelloGithub/README.md

 # HelloGithub
 This is the first time to use github.
-I have fork the project to my local laptop.
+I have forked the project to my local laptop.
+I have pushed my first contribution to the github.